What is a Regressive Tax?

 #3 Property tax

 Property taxes are regressive in theory.
 They are based on the property’s value and not on the owner’s income.
-Then, if a person with a low income and a person with a high income own properties with the same value, they will pay the same tax amount.
+Thus, if a person with a low income and a person with a high income own properties with the same value, they will pay the same tax amount.

 Last weekend, John and Sam went shopping.
 They both bought new clothing, and each spent $300.
 The sales tax rate is 13%.
 Therefore, each of them paid $39 in taxes.
 However, John’s salary is $3,000 per month, while Sam makes $4,000 monthly.